BigLadDylan/spotipaper/README.md

 This script is the heart of my [dotfiles](https://github.com/BigLadDylan/dotfiles).
 The script, powered by [pywal](https://github.com/dylanaraps/pywal), transforms a *boring and static* colorscheme to dynamic eye candy with every song that you play.

-I love music and chances are that you do too!
-This is for the melomaniacs out there and perfectly encompasses the customisability of the linux operating system.

 # SETUP
 - **DISCLAIMER** This has been tested on Arch Linux with [hyprland](https://hyprland.org/) (wayland).
 The script is, however, simple enough to easily be adapted to your system.
 This guide will focus on how to get it working on a similar setup.